ahmedbesbes/mlflow/README.md

 ### Quickstart

+To execute the code:

-- Install pipenv to run a virtual environment with mlflow
+- Install pipenv to run a virtual environment with mlflow (it's cleaner this way)

 ```bash
 pip install pipenv